bjorn-helgaas/Nightingale/README.md

 ### Q: What is the clean air delivery rate (CADR) of this unit?

 - A: I haven't tested it yet myself or had it tested by a reputable third party.
-Having similar dimensions and PC fan design (six P14 Artic PC fans) as the Nukit Tempest, it should have a similar CADR.
+Having similar dimensions and PC fan design (six P14 Arctic PC fans) as the Nukit Tempest, it should have a similar CADR.

 ## Future Directions